about Dan Treanor

 Returning to the States, he began a life long quest to master the art and soul of American Blues.
 He used his GI Bill to earn a Masters in American History, where he unraveled the truth behind the evoluation of the blues - from Africa to America.

 In his career he has shared the stage with Son Seals, Frankie Lee, Louisiana Red, Jimmy Carl Black, Corey Harris, George "Boogie Woogie" Daniels, Bob Margolin and Guitar Junior to mention a few icons.
 He is considered one of the top harp players in the business.
 He has played harp, guitar and dobro on over 100 45s, LPs, CDs and motion picture sound tracks.
 In 1994 he was named a Hohner Harmonica endorsee.
-He has toured Europe twice and represented the Grand County Blues Society two times and the Colorado Blues Society once at the International Blues Challenge in Memphis.
+He has toured Europe twice and represented the Grand County Blues Society two times and the Colorado Blues Society twice at the International Blues Challenge in Memphis.
 He is a charter member of the Colorado Blues Society and the Blues Foundation.
 He has received several awards from various Blues Societies in recognation of his Blues In The Schools contributions.
 He is the recipient of the 2012 KEEPING THE BLUES ALIVE award from the Blues Foundation.

 In 2004 he was signed by the internationally respected independent label - Northern Blues.

-Teaming with R&B vocal legend Frankie Lee, of Duke/Peacock fame, he released the critically accalimed CD - "African Wind".
+Teaming with the late R&B vocal legend Frankie Lee, of Duke/Peacock fame, he released the critically accalimed CD - "African Wind".

 The CD was named by many critics as one of the top blues releases of the year and was nominated as Blues Album of the Year by the Independent Music Awards.